Ciel171/ML_FraudDetection/README.md

    Use the module compare_ada.

 8) Appendix C. The number of firm-year observations before and after serial frauds treatment:
    Use the module ratio_analyse.
-You can check the number of drops in print.
+You can check the number of drops per year in print.

 9) Appendix D. Performance of ML models to detect fraud over the period 2003-2008:
    Use the modules ratio_2003, RUS28_2003, FK23_2003.